the-ahuja-lab/Gcoupler/README.md

 **Note:** The above function does not create a model for large-scale screening.

 ##### Output folder
-The output folder will contain the following files at the end of the successful execution of Generator module
+The output folder will contain the following files at the end of the successful execution of the Generator module
 | Files | Description |
 | -------- | -------- |
 | PDF files | Heatmap of base model performance metrics, Boxplot of K-Fold cross-validation, Base model Test/Train AUC plots |